 Whatever the case, the body holds trauma, and can be cleared of it whether it is yours or someone elses!

-Book in a session with me or consider the Empowerment Program, a package program to get you on track (4 1.5 hour sessions and a two-day workshop to train you in multiple skills for mindfulness, empowerment, goal-setting, healing, and more).
+If you want more personalized support, you can book in a session with me, or consider the Empowerment Program, a package program to get you on track (three 1.5 hour sessions and a three-part webinar series to train you in multiple skills for mindfulness, empowerment, goal-setting, healing, and more).

 Addiction and Chronic Depression